willklein/how-to-win-developers/slides.md

 ---

 <!--
-but there's really no best idea, there's always a tradeoff
+but there's really no best idea, there's always tradeoffs, and often more than one good alternative

 how well you articulate and communicate can only get you so far

-and the hardest thing of all turned out to be all the noise of async notifications, and creating a clear signal that others wanted to hear
+the hardest thing of all is the noise of all our notifications, updates, and emails,

+to create a clear signal
+that others want to hear
 -->

 ---